 Avoid Rumination As Much As Possible

 Rumination refers to the habit of thinking the same thoughts over and over, without an end goal or concrete solution.
 Many people with depression get caught up in rumination.
 You may lose track of time, swept away by the thoughts in your head.
 Research has shown that people who ruminate more tend to have more depressive symptoms and a harder time recovering.
-There is nothing to be gained in endlessly thinking about the situation.
-Even if it feels productive, it's keeping us stuck.

 When you find yourself ruminating, begin to train yourself to get out of your head and focus on something external.
 If you start to drift back into your thoughts, gently urge your attention back to the present moment.